bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Basic-settings-in-Autographa-Live/p1-3-1-view-det-of-installed-al.md

 ---
 id: p1-3-1-view-det-of-installed-al.md
 sidebar_label: Viewing the details of the installed Autographa Live version
+title: Viewing the details of the installed Autographa Live version
 ---

-### Viewing the details of the installed Autographa Live version

 To view the details of the installed **_Autograha Live_** version, follow the steps below.